Netherlands

 Caring for visitors

-There is an overall preference for small-scale (family-run) hotels with character and traditional decoration – preferably in a countryside village.
+- There is an overall preference for small-scale (family-run) hotels and self catering cottages with character and traditional decoration – preferably in a countryside village.

-Having a traditional afternoon tea is often high on the wish list while visiting Britain.
+- Having a traditional afternoon tea is often high on the wish list while visiting Britain.
+Walking and cycling are popular activities with the Dutch.

 The leisure and travel trade

-The Dutch travel trade is composed of tour operators, coach operators and travel agents, as well group travel organisers such as schools, night schools and associations.
+- The Dutch travel trade is composed of tour operators, coach operators and travel agents, as well as group travel organisers such as schools, night schools and associations.

-Sea carriers such as P&O Ferries, Stena Line and DFDS Seaways are very strong brands in the Netherlands, and they also offer accommodation and short breaks usually in cooperation with a tour operator.
+- Sea carriers such as P&O Ferries, Stena Line and DFDS Seaways and the Eurostar train are very strong brands in the Netherlands, and they also offer accommodation and short breaks usually in cooperation with a tour operator.

 Access to Britain from the Netherlands